Tech industry employees: We have a diversity problem?

 If the first step is admitting you have a problem, the tech industry might be further behind than we thought.

-An overwhelming majority of tech employees -- 94% -- say their teams, companies and the industry overall get passing grades for trying to create diverse workforces, a result that flies in the face of corporate transparency reports that find Silicon Valley overwhelming white and male.
+An overwhelming majority of tech employees -- 94 percent -- say their teams, companies and the industry overall get passing grades for trying to create diverse workforces, a result that flies in the face of corporate transparency reports that find Silicon Valley overwhelming white and male.

-In a study published by business software maker Atlassian on Wednesday, 83 percent of the 1,400 tech employees surveyed said their companies were already diverse and 79% said teams at their companies had a diverse membership.
+In a study published by business software maker Atlassian on Wednesday, 83 percent of the 1,400 tech employees surveyed said their companies were already diverse and 79 percent said teams at their companies had a diverse membership.

 The survey comes amid an industry-wide conversation about the lack of diversity in tech, a situation that's confirmed by reports from big companies, including Google, Facebook and Microsoft, showing low workforce diversity numbers.
 Atlassian found just 2 percent of the tech workforce is black and 3 percent Hispanic.